One of Us Is Lying: Plot

 Addy befriends Janae, Simon's friend.
-Bronwyn and Nate return to the latter's home to avoid the media and find his mother, who he claimed was dead, but who had in fact suffered from bipolar disorder and drug addiction and subsequently moved to Oregon, leaving Nate and his father behind.
-She claims to now be sober and wishes to reconcile with her son and help.
-The encrypted file regarding Cooper is opened by the police, revealing that the steroid accusations are false and that Cooper is actually gay.
+Bronwyn and Nate, romantically involved, encounter his mother, who he claimed was dead, but who had in fact suffered from bipolar disorder and drug addiction, now claiming to be sober and wishing to reconcile with her son.
+An encrypted file regarding Cooper is opened by the police, revealing that the steroid accusations are false and that Cooper is actually gay.
 This in turn outs him, causing a rift between Cooper and his father, who is homophobic.
 When Cooper is bullied verbally in the cafeteria after this news is leaked, Nate defends him, and the group sits together, demonstrating their new solidarity and friendship.
 Evidence is found tying Nate to the murder and he is arrested.
-Bronwyn contacts Eli Kleinfelter, a lawyer she saw on television defending the Bayview Four on the crime show Mikhail Powers Investigates, asking him to help.
+Bronwyn contacts a lawyer.

-Janae hasn't been at school for a week and isn't responding to texts, so Addy goes to her home, where Janae confesses that Simon had been frustrated and angry for years that he wasn't more popular in high school, and so he rigged the Junior prom to become King.
-Jake heard him bragging about the plan and Simon was afraid he would be exposed, so he told Jake about Addy's infidelity with TJ.
-Simon then enlisted Jake's help with his suicide plan, telling Jake he could get even by framing Addy as Simon's murderer.
+Janae has been absent at school and unresponsive to texts, so Addy goes to her home, where Janae confesses that Simon had been frustrated and angry for years that he was not more popular in high school, and so he rigged the Junior prom to become King.
+Addy's ex Jake heard Simon bragging about the plan, and Simon was afraid he would be exposed, so he revealed Addy's infidelity to Jake.
+Simon then enlisted Jake's help with his (Simon's) suicide plan, telling Jake he could get even by framing Addy as Simon's murderer.
 Janae was supposed to plant the evidence on Addy, but when she couldn't bring herself to do it, she planted it on Nate instead.
-Jake has been harassing Janae for ruining the plan, and he arrives while Addy is still there.
-Addy attempts to record the conversation, but her phone rings, drawing Jake's attention.
+Since Simon's death, Jake been harassing Janae for ruining the plan, and he arrives while Addy is still there.
 Addy runs into the woods but Jake follows, trying to strangle her and hit her over the head with a rock.
 Addy is saved by Cooper, who had accompanied her to the house and saw Jake arrive.

 Jake is taken into custody.
 Janae accepts a plea bargain for her involvement, and Nate is released but is shaken from his time in the juvenile detention center, rejecting Bronwyn's concern and breaking off their relationship.
-Addy heals in the hospital and after, Ashton asks Addy to live with her, which Addy happily accepts.
-Cooper's college options begin to reappear and his relationship with his father starts to improve.
-Bronwyn applies to Yale and begins dating Evan Neiman, another student, though she does not consider it serious.
-She later finds Nate waiting for her after a major piano recital when he apologises for dismissing her.
+Addy heals in the hospital and after she agrees to live with her sister.
+Cooper's college options begin to reappear, and his relationship with his father starts to improve.
+Bronwyn applies to Yale, and she casually begins dating someone new.
+She later finds Nate waiting for her after a major piano recital, where he apologizes for dismissing her.
 The story ends as she accepts his offer to a movie.